EliaTolin/remote_caching/README.md

 A: The error is logged, the cache is ignored, and the remote call is used.
 Your app will never crash due to cache errors.

 **Q: Can I use my own model classes?**
 A: Yes!
-Just provide a `fromJson` function and ensure your model supports `toJson`.
+Just provide a fromJson function and ensure your model supports toJson when caching.
+The package relies on jsonEncode / jsonDecode under the hood.

 **Q: Does it work offline?**
 A: Cached data is available offline until it expires or is cleared.